RomainCtl/RecoFinement/docs/developers/database.md

 ### Content Recommendation for users

 All recommendations calculated by [Recofinement-engine](../services/engine) are stored in this table.
-This service use multiple algorithme (called engine) to recommend a user.
-Each engine calculate a score between 0 and 1 between a [user](#user) and a content.
+This service uses multiple algorithms (called engine) to recommend a user.
+Each engine calculates a score between 0 and 1 between a [user](#user) and a content.
 The closer the score is to 1, the more relevant it will be.

 !!! important
     It is not relevant to compare scores between two different engines.
 That's why we have a column `engine_priority`